Steps to Applying for Financial Aid

 Check Your MyCCP and College email Accounts

 We will review your FAFSA application and post any outstanding requirements to your MyCCP account.
 Please provide the Office of Financial Aid the documents and forms requested as soon as possible so we may assist you in finalizing your application.
-Electronic forms may be downloaded by clicking the link below.
+You may download financial aid forms and worksheets online.

 You must complete, print and sign the appropriate forms before submitting it to the Office of Financial Aid.
 You may also be required to provide copies of your (and if a dependent student, your parents') IRS tax return transcripts, W2s, citizenship papers and other documents.
 For instructions on checking your outstanding requirements in MyCCP, login and click on the "Check Your Overall Financial Aid Status" link.